-Creatine is an extremely popular supplement used to improve exercise performance (1).
+Creatine is a popular supplement used to improve exercise performance (

-It has been studied for 200 years, and is one of the most scientifically valid supplements (2).
+It has been studied for 200 years and is one of the most scientifically supported supplements on the market (

-In addition to exercise, creatine may also have health benefits (3).
+In addition to bolstering your exercise routine, creatine may offer other health benefits (

 This article explains how creatine improves exercise performance.